Whistlin' Dan: Plot

 Three cowpokes have just returned from a cattle drive with a check for $5000 that they immediately use to pay off their large loan and buy supplies with the small remainder for their next drive.
-A spy for the evil outlaw Serge Karloff overhears the news about the money from Bob, one of the cowpokes as he rides off to Mexico to see his girlfriend.
+A spy for the evil outlaw Serge Karloff overhears the news about the money from Bob, one of the cowpokes, as he rides off to Mexico to see his girlfriend.

-Karloff's gang ambushes and captures the cowpoke, but discover the money has been given to the bank.
-Karloff sends word to Dan and July, his captive's two friends that if they doesn't get the $5000 back from the bank and bring it to a prearranged location in Mexico, they will kill their captive.
+Karloff's gang ambushes and captures the cowpoke, but discovers the money has been given to the bank.
+Karloff sends word to Dan and July, his captive's two friends, that if they don't get the $5000 back from the bank and bring it to a prearranged location in Mexico, they will kill their captive.

 Dan and July are frantic when the bank won't return their money, so they rob the bank and flee to Mexico.
-They arrive too late and discover Karloff's gang murdered their friend by firing squad.
+They arrive too late and discover Karloff's gang has murdered their friend.
 They return to the US to return the money to the bank, but the heartless bank owner still wants to press charges.
 They share a cell with a member of the Karloff gang who, when he hears that the pair have been arrested for bank robbery, insists on them joining Karloff's gang after they raid the jail to free him.

-Dan uses the opportunity for revenge...